 Randy Falco is President and Chief Executive Officer of Univision Communications Inc. (UCI), a top-tier multimedia company informing, entertaining and empowering the Hispanic community and a diverse American mainstream.
-Under his leadership, UCI has expanded to reach an estimated 108 million average monthly unduplicated media consumers across its media portfolio, which includes 17 broadcast, cable and digital networks and partnerships; 126 local television and radio stations; an array of online and mobile apps and products and content creation facilities across the U.S.
+Under his leadership, UCI has expanded to reach an estimated 108 million average monthly unduplicated media consumers across its media portfolio, which includes 12 broadcast and cable networks; 123 local television and radio stations; numerous digital platforms, mobile apps and content creation facilities across the United States; and high-quality, culturally-relevant “must see” programming available virtually anywhere, anytime.

 Before joining UCI in January 2011, Falco served as chairman and chief executive officer of AOL, Inc. from 2006 to 2009.
 In this role, he was responsible for setting strategy and overseeing operations as the company transitioned to an advertising-based business model.